dhasumi/jr/README.md

 Specifies a sprint number.
 Tickets will be created in the sprint corresponding to the provided number (SPRINT NAME).
 The sprint number must correspond to upcoming sprint, and the sprint must already exist.

 `--next-sprint:`
 Places the ticket in the next sprint following the current one.
-If used in conjunction with `-e` option, `-e` option takes precedence.
+If used in conjunction with `-s` option, `-s` option takes precedence.

 `--future-sprint NUM`:
 Places the ticket in the sprint occurring a specified number of sprints after the current one.
 For example, `--future-sprint 1` is equivalent to `--next-sprint option`.